PadmarajBhat/AIForEveryOne/Notes 1.md

   * Artificial General Intelligence: Machine doing more than what humans can do.

 * ANI can shine in Retail, Travel , Transport and Logistics etc

+* **Acquiring Data**:
+ * Manually labelling in case of image datasets
+ * Collecting observation of user behavior from a website
+ * Acquiring the data source from open world.